KasparEtter/ef1p/pages/email/email.md

   who [thought differently](https://en.wikipedia.org/wiki/Think_different)
   and normalizes filenames in [macOS](https://en.wikipedia.org/wiki/MacOS) to NFD.
-  If you send a file called `¡Buenos días!.txt` with Apple Mail, the filename is encoded as <a class="bind-extended-parameter" href="#tool-encoding-extended-parameter" data-encoded="filename*=utf-8''%C2%A1Buenos%20di%CC%81as%21.txt" title="Set the value of the Extended-Parameter tool.">`filename*=utf-8''%C2%A1Buenos%20di%CC%81as%21.txt`</a>.
+  If you send a file called `¡Buenos días!.txt` with Apple Mail, the filename is encoded as <a href="#tool-encoding-extended-parameter&decoded=filename%3D%22%C2%A1Buenos+di%CC%81as%21.txt%22&encoded=filename%2a%3Dutf-8%27%27%25C2%25A1Buenos%2520di%25CC%2581as%2521.txt" title="Set the value of the Extended-Parameter tool.">`filename*=utf-8''%C2%A1Buenos%20di%CC%81as%21.txt`</a>.
   `i%CC%81` encodes the [Latin small letter i](https://unicode-table.com/en/0069/) followed by the [combining acute accent](https://unicode-table.com/en/0301/).
   You don't even need to send an email to verify this:
-  You can just paste an NFC normalized string into a filename on macOS and then copy the filename back to the [Unicode normalization tool](#unicode-normalization) with the normalization option `None` to see that the string is now normalized to NFD.
+  You can just paste an NFC normalized string into a filename on macOS and then copy the filename back to the [Unicode normalization tool](#tool-encoding-normalization) with the normalization option `None` to see that the string is now normalized to NFD.

 </details>